imankulov/pickle-compat/README.md

 pickle_compat.patch()
 ```

-From this point you can safely assume that what's pickled with `pickle.dumps()` in Python 2 can be converted back to the real object in Python 3 with `pickle.loads()`, and vise versa.
-Note however that it doesn't play well with cPickle, future.moves.pickle or six.moves.cPickle, you need to use plain "import pickle" instead.
+From this point, you can safely assume that what's pickled with `pickle.dumps()` in Python 2 can be converted back to the real object in Python 3 with `pickle.loads()`, and vise versa.
+However, note that it doesn't play well with cPickle, future.moves.pickle, or six.moves.cPickle, you need to use plain "import pickle" instead.

 If you want to roll back the patch, use: